craftingcity/RollHighOrDie/Combat and Actions/Spellcasting.md

 If the result is equal or greater than the Spell's Complexity, you succeed in casting the Spell.
 If the result is less than the Spell's Complexity, it fails, and you gain a stack of the 'Flux Overpressure' [[Condition]].

 ###### Succeeding in Divine Casting
-When you cast Spells using 'Divine Spellcasting' or 'Pact Spellcasting', you expend the Spell's Effort Cost as Piety.
+When you attempt Spells using 'Divine Spellcasting' or 'Pact Spellcasting', you expend the Spell's Effort Cost as Piety.
 You cannot expend Piety you do not have.